AlexNti/cats-gallery/README.md

 - 🔐 Add real user authentication to maintain the favourites across browsers
 - 👍 Add a voting system for cat images
 - 🐶 Add support for a dog API too!

 ---

-## 🤝 Contributing

-Have an idea or found a bug?
-Open an issue or a pull request.
-All help is welcome!

----